Contributing

 INFO - [16:24:31] Serving on http://127.0.0.1:8000/

 With the documentation server running, you can open a browser to the address shown and view a local copy of the docs.
-When you modify the files in docs/
+When you modify the files in docs/, you should see those changes immediately in your browser session.
+Sidebar navigation is configured in mkdocs.yml.

 Testing

-currently has a small set of unit and end-to-end tests.
+py-bugger currently has unit, integration, and end-to-end tests.
 The project is still evolving, and there's likely some significant refactoring that will happen before it fully stabilizes internally.
 We're aiming for test coverage that preserves current functionality, but isn't overly fragile to refactoring.
-Currently, the focus is on e2e tests for all significant external behavior, and unit tests for critical and stable utilities.

 Unit tests